GandhiCloudLab/ibm-cloud-private-catalog-iam-ag/README.md

 <img src="images/RunTile-AGAP-06-param-modify.png" >

-8. Click on `Install` link in the above screen to run the tile to create acccess group and access policies in the IAM.
+8. Click on `Install` link in the above screen to run the tile to create access group and access policies in the IAM.

 9. It shows `Apply Plan` which indicates the status of the execution and the execution is completed.